 Today’s edition of The Daily Telegraph featured Atlassian co-founder Cannon-Brookes as he stressed the need for Australian kids and teens to learn about computer coding.
 Titled Cannon-Brookes on why coding is critical for kids, the article reinforced the need for Australian children to have the opportunity to learn about and understand modern technology.

-The Atlassian co-founder stressed the need for Australia to nuture the skills of four million kids to ensure they are excited about coding and computational thinking.
-Ultimately, by having these skills kids will be able to apply their knowledge into what ever field they end up pursing in their life beyond school.
+He talked about the tech-savvy workforce of the future that we should be preparing our children for.
+In Australia alone, there are over four million school-aged children that educators, parents and businesses must ensure are excited about coding and computational thinking.
+Ultimately, by having these skills, students will be able to apply their knowledge into whatever field they end up pursuing in life beyond school.

-While the Australian school system is cited as being a few steps behind many other nations in terms of school curriculum covering digital technologies, there’s always a place for kids to be exploring computational thinking and coding outside of school through products like the Amazing Annoyatron.
+However, the Australian school system is often cited as being a few steps behind many other developed nations in terms of its integration of digital technologies within the national curriculum.
+Until this changes, it’s up to parents and carers to encourage their children to explore computational thinking and coding outside of school through innovative products such as The Amazing Annoyatron.

 Digital technologies have been behind almost all of the most significant innovations of the twenty-first century.
 Technological skills, including computer coding, give future generations the power to continue this culture of innovation well beyond the present.

 For children in rural and regional areas, it could take even longer for computer coding and technology to be properly accessible in schools.
 Yet regional Australia is a hub for digital innovation that goes largely unnoticed behind the scenes.
 Technology-based startups such as Agtribe, which allows farmers to rent and swap their machinery, is a fantastic example of this.
 Agrinet and FarmPay are further testaments to the waves of innovation that are occurring around Australia’s regional areas.